dm999/powerslideremake/readme.md

 For android version you need to store pf files in <powerslide> folder of External Storage Directory (where DCIM located) of smartphone.

 ### Music ###
-It is possible to listen to in game music.
-To enable sound/music project should be built with PowerslideRemake_OPENAL.
-Put original CD tracks compressed as .ogg files into the same directory as .pf files.
+There are sounds/music support available in project.
+To enable sounds/music project should be built with PowerslideRemake_OPENAL.
+Put original CD tracks compressed as .ogg (vorbis) files into the same directory as .pf files.
 Name convention for files:
 track_0.ogg - main theme
 track_2-8.ogg - other tracks {dam track, sand blaster, speedway, devil`s elbow, mineshafted, freezer, urban brawl}
+File track_1.ogg is not used as well as track_9.ogg (extra track on original CD).

 ### Multiplayer ###
 "Powerslide remake" supports multiplayer game through web server.
-To run multiplayer game web server should be deployed on most power PC of local network or global node.
+To run multiplayer game web server should be deployed on mostly powerfull PC of a local network or on a global virtual/physical server with public IP adress.
 Prebuilt web server available in /Downloads section ([multislider-08.zip](https://bitbucket.org/dm_999/powerslideremake/downloads/multislider-0.8.zip)).
 To start web server command should be executed: (windows: multislider-0.8/bin/multislider.bat 192.168.1.1, linux: ./multislider-0.8/bin/multislider 192.168.1.1) - IP should be adjusted.
-Ports are being used by multiplayer: TCP:8800, UDP:8700
+Ports are being used by multiplayer client: TCP:8800(outbound) - lobby, UDP:8800 (outbound) - list of rooms, 8700 (outbound) - race data.
+Both TCP & UDP inbound ports are randomly set.
+Before start multiplayer game make sure there are no limitations in firewall for executable (PowerslideRemake.exe) to create network connections and there are no ports being blacklisted in router/proxy.
+In case of issues there are several actions could be performed:
+1. Ping server and make sure respond is correct.
+2. Run client and try to create room.
+Make sure Lobby UI has been appeared.
+After UI has been drawn open command line and list opened ports for application (windows: run cmd as administrator and execute: netstat -bna | find "PowerslideRemake") - there should be 2 connections listed (TCP & UDP).
+3. Invite your friend into created room and start race.
+After race has been started list opened ports again - there should be 3 connections opened (TCP, 2 UDP).

 ### License ###
 The MIT License (MIT)